Camper Parent Questions

 What can we expect when we arrive?

-Camper arrival for all campers is 5 PM on Monday, and departure at 10:30 AM on Saturday.
+Camper arrival for all campers is Monday evening, and departure at Saturday morning. (specific times will be given in your welcome packet after registration).
 We will meet you and your camper when you arrive with cheers and hugs.
-Our staff and volunteers are super excited to see the campers when they arrive and they are excited to show it.
+Our staff and missionaries are super excited to see the campers when they arrive and are ready to show it.

 How long can we stay?